Learn how to embed GitHub Gist in WordPress in this complete guide covering all possible ways.

 b.
 Individual File from Multi-File Gist

 So, far we discussed ways that you can use plugins to add Gists in different ways.
-Although I strongly recommend using above plugins, you can easily add oEmbed support by adding few lines of custom code to your theme.
+Although I strongly recommend using the above plugins, you can easily add oEmbed support by adding a few lines of custom code to your theme.

 Custom Code to Add Gist Support

-Here’s a custom code that you can code to your theme’s function.php file (use Child Theme and always backup your file) or use as a plugin.
+Here’s a custom code that you can code to your theme’s function.php file (use Child Theme and always back up your file) or use as a plugin.

 As you can see in the Gist file embedded below (using oEmbeds), the code is from Ninnypants.